catalyst-team/catalyst/README.md

 </div>

-PyTorch framework for DL & RL research.
+PyTorch framework for DL & RL research and development.
 It was developed with a focus on reproducibility, fast experimentation and code/ideas reusing.
 Being able to research/develop something new,